Social Contribution Activities

 (5) Disaster Support

-Targets FY2021 Initiatives
+Targets FY2022 Initiatives

 Myanmar

-• Water Donation Activities (jointly implemented with MPT)
+• Provide e-learning programs (jointly with MPT)

-• Support for COVID-19 measures (jointly with MPT)
+• MPT Green Movement (jointly with MPT)

 Mongolia